pburtchaell/react-notification/CONTRIBUTING.md

 ## Code style

 Code is linted using ESLint and babel-eslint.
 Rules are located in `.eslintrc`.
-Even if linting passes, please do your best to maintain the existing code style.
+Please do your best to maintain the existing code style.